JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 Thus, if you want to use a package that's not in the package set, please add it to the package set.
 Any PRs that use packages not in the package set will not be merged until all of their packages are in the package set.

 By implication, recipes that use packages that get dropped from the package set will be moved to the `broken-recipes` folder.

+#### All Recipes are Licensed under This Repo's License (MIT)

+All recipes are licensed under MIT.
+If you want to submit a new recipe but cannot agree to these terms, please open an issue to discuss it further.
+Unless you have special circumstances that provide a strong enough rationale to change how we should handle recipe licensing, we will not merge your PR.